svei00/blogExcelSolutionsV/notes.md

 5. Go to **/api/controllers** and create the file: **comment.controller.js**:
    ``

+6. Go to the folder: **/api** and open file: **index.js**:
+   - Around line of code 10: `import commentRoutes from "./routes/comment.route.js";`

-6. Add a new component to always being to the top of the page:
+7. Add a new component to always being to the top of the page:
    - So go to **/client/src/components** and create the file: **ScrollToTop.jsx**
    - Code:
      `import { useEffect } from "react";